Gabrieltgaldino/NRG_QT/docs/source/Tutorial.rst

     select Ligand_mutants, resn LIG and Result_0_mutants

-Analysing the effect of transmutations in the interactions Nilotinib/EphA4 with Surfaces.
+Analysing the effect of mutations in the interactions Nilotinib/EphA4 with Surfaces.
 ------------------------------------------------------

 Open 'Surfaces' menu.
 Press button 'Refresh' in 'Surfaces selection:'.
 In 'Object:' list select 'Result_0' and 'Ligand' in the ligand list.